 SafetyWing was founded by three digital nomads who were fed up with constantly fighting to get insurance without a fixed abode.
 They soon realised there must be a better way.

-As a general rule, travel insurance companies will not insure you if you are already on the road.
+As a rule, general travel insurance companies will not insure you if you are already on the road.
 Even if you find one that will, they will make sure they are making their money out of you!
-I was once quoted $600USD for a two week insurance policy to get me through to the end of a trip.
-The eight month trip up until that point had cost $500USD…
+I was once quoted $600 USD for a two-week insurance policy to get me through to the end of a trip.
+The coverage for the eight-month trip up until that point had cost $500 USD…

 SafetyWing make it easy to get insured on the road and the costs are exactly the same!